Appyls/QuickQuote-/README.md

 6. Allows the broker to immediately know which company is best suited to the client

 In a future update I am planning to implement a method to calculate the Sewer Backup Score of a client based off their postal code.
-I will create a HashMap that correlates the first three letters of the postal code to the company's sewer backup zone, and caluclate if the client's location is in a preferred territory or not.
+I will create a HashMap that correlates the first three letters of the postal code to the company's sewer backup zone, and calculate if the client's location is in a preferred territory or not.

 # UML Diagram: